ismael-lajaaiti/astro-tutorial/src/content/posts/post-1.md

 ---
-title: 'My First Blog Post'
+title: Testing my LaTeX component
 pubDate: 2022-07-01
-description: 'This is the first post of my new Astro blog.'
+description: This is the first post of my new Astro blog.
-author: 'Astro Learner'
+author: Astro Learner
 image:
     url: 'https://docs.astro.build/assets/rose.webp'
     alt: 'The Astro logo on a dark background with a pink glow.'
 tags: ["astro", "blogging", "learning in public"]

 ---

+export title = "My First Blog Post"

+# {title}

 Welcome to my _new blog_ about learning Astro!
 Here, I will share my learning journey as I build a new website.